 This pilot was faced with quite the dilemma — climb out of the ice and possibly divert to another airport, or descend and follow ATC's instructions.
 After the accident, the pilot said that he should have been more assertive with ATC in his attempt to avoid the icing conditions.

-For more information about icing and wing contamination, see the AOPA Air Safety Foundation's newest Safety Hot Spot.
+For more information about icing and wing contamination, see the AOPA Air Safety Institute's resources: Ice Flight and In-flight Icing safety quizzes, Aircraft Icing Safety Advisor, and It's a Drag Pilot Safety Announcement.
 Also, to learn how ATC can help in an emergency, take Say Intentions, an interactive online course.